kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy-for-investigators.md

 work or home) can intercept your communications (called an interception proxy).
 To safeguard against this, use a VPN (Virtual Private Network).
 VPNs will conceal (encrypt) and forward all traffic from you over to the VPN company.
 Anyone trying to snoop on your traffic will not be able to see what you are doing.
-A good VPN option is [Riseup.net](https://riseup.net/en/vpn), or [LiquidVPN](https://www.liquidvpn.com/).
+A good VPN option is [ProtonVPN.com](https://protonvpn.com).

 Using a VPN is good for when you need to send and receive sensitive information at work or while connected through your internet provider.
 VPN would be good to use at an airport WIFI where the traffic is regularly monitored.
 It's also a good solution to thwart government censorship.
 The drawback to VPNs are that the VPN provider can see your traffic.
 Some VPN providers don't keep any records or logs whatsoever and are set up in countries that have the strongest privacy laws.
-[Riseup.net](https://riseup.net/en/vpn) is one such company and their VPN service is free.
-A good paid solution is [LiquidVPN](https://www.liquidvpn.com/).
 You should choose a VPN provider depending on the sensitivity of the work you're doing.
 If you want to hide traffic from whomever operates the WIFI hotspot you're connecting to, LiquidVPN is fine.
 While both companies state they do not keep logs, if you're worried about law enforcement obtaining a warrant from the VPN company and checking logs, Riseup would be a good choice.
-[Autistici](https://www.autistici.org) is an alternative to the Riseup.net platform.

 #### [TailsOS](https://tails.boum.org)
 The above techniques protect your information in transit, but they don't protect the data saved on your